 - Disability insurance premiums you pay for with FICA taxes — The “Federal Insurance Contributions Act” taxes that come out of every paycheck cover your insurance premiums, Social Security retirement, and Medicare benefits.
-In order to qualify for SSDI, you must have FICA taxes withheld from every paycheck and apply for SSDI before your coverage runs out.
-If you’re a federal employee or have an employer-provided pension, you might not pay FICA taxes.
+In order to qualify for SSDI, you must pay FICA payroll taxes and apply for SSDI before your coverage runs out.
+If you’re a federal employee or have a pension from work, you might not pay FICA taxes.
 Look for any amount listed in Box 4 on last year’s W-2.

-- Work credits — The SSA uses your yearly earnings to determine your Social Security work credits.
+- Work credits — The SSA uses your yearly job income to determine your Social Security work credits.
 You can earn a maximum of four work credits every year, and you’ll need 40 total to qualify for SSDI.
-In addition to those 40 work credits required for disability insurance benefits, you must earn 20 within the past decade.
+In addition to those 40 work credits required for disability insurance benefits, you must earn 20 in the past decade.

 If you’ve worked close to 5 in the last 10 years (4+ years), you must earn more credits to qualify.
 In 2023, you get one credit for every $1,640 in earned wages.

 You May Qualify for Legal Assistance

-Still have questions about how federal disability insurance works?
-SSDI and SSI are notoriously complex programs, and only one pays disability insurance benefits.
+Still have questions about how to get benefits?
+SSDI and SSI are very complex programs, and only one pays disability insurance benefits.
 Luckily, you can sign up for a free phone call from a Social Security attorney in your area.
-People who have lawyers file their claims are nearly 3x more likely to receive approval for benefits.
-If a lawyer can’t get your claim approved, you pay $0 for legal assistance.
-And if you do win, then you’ll only pay a small, one-time fee.
+People who have lawyers file their claims are nearly 3x more likely to receive benefits.
+If a lawyer can’t get you benefits, then you pay $0 for expert claim help.
+And if you do win, then you’ll only pay one small fee after you get your money first.